franktpmvu/NeighborTrack/README.md

 #### neighbor score
 CAND score in cell == `[(c1)score,(c2)score,...]`
 ## def update_center(self,xywh):
 update teplate, DIMP, center, learningrate, train model,..., etc. please put it on this block.
+For example ncc tracker need update its center of tracker, please do not update in track_neighbor, because it will change the answer of track. our method will update it after get that frame's final answer (xywh).
 `return []`

 ## init and use NeighborTracker: